rhinofi/uniswap-matching-bot/README.md

 `npm install`

-`npm setup` - registers and deposits your ETH to the exchange
+`node setup` - registers and deposits your ETH to the exchange

-`npm index` - starts the bot!
+`node index` - starts the bot!

 ### Other information: